Learn how to solve biomedical problems using Engineering methods and tools.

 After graduation, Warwick students are especially well equipped to work in areas such as healthcare, pharmacology, medical device development and evaluation, and large-scale healthcare projects.
 Systems thinking supports description and prediction of the practical, cultural, and economic impact of major interventions.

 There are a broad range of facilities used during the biomedical engineering course at Warwick to apply knowledge gained from lectures.
 The gait laboratory is one such facility which few other universities benefit from.
 Another is the MRI microscopy probe.
 I believe the opportunity to use such facilities has enhanced my knowledge and allowed me to further understand the topics.

-Charlotte, MSc Biomedical Engineering student
+Charlotte, MSc Biomedical Engineering graduate

 BEng 3 years full time

 15 January 2020

 Other course costs